-- (1) This Local Law:

-- (a) commences on [insert date];

-- (b) unless it is revoked sooner, ceases to operate on [insert date], being 10 years after the date it commenced; and

-- (c) operates throughout the municipality.

-- (2) Where this Local Law prohibits an activity or other thing or provides that such activity can only take place or other thing can only be done with a permit, that provision will not apply if the activity can lawfully take place, or the thing can lawfully be done under the Planning Scheme or other legislation.
+- (1) This Local Law: - (a) commences on 25 September 2023; - (b) unless it is revoked sooner, ceases to operate on 24 September 2033, being 10 years after the date it commenced; and - (c) operates throughout the municipality. - (2) Where this Local Law prohibits an activity or other thing or provides that such activity can only take place or other thing can only be done with a permit, that provision will not apply if the activity can lawfully take place, or the thing can lawfully be done under the Planning Scheme or other legislation. - (3) Notes which are included within this Local Law are provided to assist understanding.
+They do not form part of this Local Law.